GeoPep/Tetris/README.md

 I have upoaded tetris.py source code, data folder, and the windows executable.
 Data folder must be in same location with the executable.

+Press arrows move the pieces, press space for hard drop, pres z,x for rotation